MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ### Manage OneDrive updates using Microsoft Endpoint Configuration Manager

-Depending on how you install the OneDrive sync app—as part of an Office package, Windows 10, or as a stand-alone installation—there are two primary methods for using Configuration Manager to manage OneDrive updates:

-- **Traditional updates managed through Windows Server Update Services (WSUS).** OneDrive product updates are downloaded to WSUS, and you can manage them alongside your Windows and Office updates.
-For info about how to configure Configuration Manager with WSUS, see [Install and configure a software update point](/configmgr/sum/get-started/install-a-software-update-point/).

-- **Single-instance updates.** If you want to perform an ad hoc update of the OneDrive sync app on a Windows device, start by downloading the updated OneDrive sync app from [OneDrive for Windows](https://onedrive.live.com/about/download).
+If you want to perform an ad hoc update of the OneDrive sync app on a Windows device, start by downloading the updated OneDrive sync app from [OneDrive for Windows](https://onedrive.live.com/about/download).
 This method is typically applicable only for older installations of Office running on devices with a Windows version earlier than Windows 10 that are not updating OneDrive as part of their other updates.

     Once downloaded, you can create a script in Configuration Manager by following the process in [Create and run PowerShell scripts from the Configuration Manager Console](/configmgr/apps/deploy-use/create-deploy-scripts/) or by using a traditional script-based application such as that in [Create applications in Configuration Manager](/configmgr/apps/deploy-use/create-applications/).
 When using either option, the command to update the OneDrive sync app using the installer is: